BF528/project-2-group-4/README.md

 ## run_cuffdiff.qsub
 Runs cuffdiff on the P0_1, P0_2, Ad_1, and Ad_2 samples to identify differentially expressed genes between the samples and the mm9 reference.
 Outputs the gene_exp.diff file with differential expression data for all genes.

+## Analyst
+Obtained the differential gene expression of the two conditions (P0 and A) and sorted the data frame so that the smallest q_values are at the top.
+Produced a table of the top ten differentially expressed genes.
+Produced a histogram of the log2.foldchange column for all genes.
+Created a new data frame that contains only the significant genes.
+Created a second histogram of the log2 fold change values only for significant genes.
+Created two separate data frames with only the up- and down-regulated genes using the log2.foldchange column.
+Included the count of up and down regulated genes.
+Finally, wrote out the up- and down- regulated gene names to separate csv files for subsequent DAVID Analysis.